csams/workflow/README.md

 class C(Plugin):
     __policies__ = [Any(a=A, b=B)]
     def process(self):
-        self.log.info('One of these should not be None.') self.log.info(self.a)
+        self.log.info('One of self.a and self.b should not be None.')
+        self.log.info(self.a)
         self.log.info(self.b)
 ```